prof-rossetti/intro-to-python/projects/freestyle/implementation.md

   + If the application processes data from the Internet: Is there a way to test the application's functionality without making any additional / unnecessary network requests?
   + If the application processes data from a CSV file or database: Is there a way to test the application's functionality without affecting the development or production environment datastores?

-Ideally also integrate your GitHub repository with a Continuous Integration service like ~~Travis CI~~ GitHub Actions to automatically run your tests on the CI server whenever new code is pushed to the remote GitHub repository.
+GitHub Actions should automatically run your tests on the CI server whenever new code is pushed to the remote GitHub repository.
+For full points, your GitHub Actions build should be passing.

 ### Dev Process Requirements